TeenQuotes/codex/README.md

-codex
+Codex
 =====

-Display the API documentation
+Display the API documentation.